jcwilk/genesis/README.markdown

 - Currently makes the viewport too large for mobile (fix is known, just need to get to it)
 - Chat is currently a bit awkward mainly due to it being parsed as HTML (d'oh)
 - User gets too much trust, they can currently arbitrarily set their position
+- Currently it fetches the room data after the "loading" screen has gone away, which can take up to around 10 seconds if the rooms server isn't spun up.
+This should happen in the loading screen with a more explanatory message.

 ### Features planned ###